21-Coding/ParksAPI/README.md

 ## Description

-_An API that lets you query National Parks by location, Name and amount of Rock climbing routes, campgrounds and general stores._
+_An API that lets you query National Parks.
+Find out how many climbs you can squeeze into your trip, find out how many campgrounds there are and places to grab last minute "left-behinds".
+You can also search our database by city, state and name!_

 ## Endpoint Specs
 | Endpoint | Http Action | Return Data |